-Next, update, and install playonlinux.
+Next, update and then install PlayOnLinux:

-sudo apt-get update sudo apt-get install playonlinux
+sudo apt update sudo apt install playonlinux

-However, with PlayOnLinux, you’re limited to Office 2013 as the latest version (the 32-bit version, at best).
-For the best, most stable results, use Office 2010.
+However, with PlayOnLinux, you’re limited to Microsoft Office 2013 as the latest version (the 32-bit version, at best).
+For the best, most stable results, use Microsoft Office 2010.
 For this, you’ll need the disc (or ISO file) and a genuine key.

-Install Microsoft Office on PlayOnLinux
+Installing Microsoft Office on Ubuntu With PlayOnLinux

 So, PlayOnLinux is ready.
 You have the right version of Microsoft Office.
 All that is needed now is to install Microsoft Office.

 PlayOnLinux will prompt you to select a DVD-ROM or a setup file.
 Choose the appropriate option, then Next.
 If you’re using a setup file, you’ll need to browse to this.

 Installation of CrossOver is more straightforward than PlayOnLinux, while installation of Office is along similar lines (there is a developmental connection between the two tools.

 It all makes for a seamless transition for any switchers looking to put Microsoft’s operating system behind them , but who are anxious about losing access to their favorite games, utilities and applications.

 There is another option for anyone wishing to install Microsoft Office on their Linux computer.
 This isn’t as easy as the others, however, unless you’re already running a Windows virtual machine.